Nuclear and Hybrid Equations of State in Light of the Low-Mass Compact Star in HESS J1731-347: Hybrid Equations of State

-For the nuclear part of our hybrid EOS, we choose a rather soft nucleonic RMFT that we call QMC-Soft with a radius prediction $R=11.47$ km at $M=0.77\,\Msolar$.
+For the nuclear part of our hybrid EOSs, we choose a soft nucleonic RMFT that we call QMC-Soft, with a radius prediction $R=11.47\,$km at $M=0.77\,\Msolar$.
 QMC-Soft's coupling constants and nuclear matter properties can be found in Tab.~\ref{tab:couplings}.
-For a detailed discussion of the couplings and the Lagrangian as well as all relevant thermodynamic quantities see Ref.~\cite{Alford:2022bpp}.
-We follow the same procedure for attaching a crustal EOS as described in Sec.~\ref{sec:nuclear}.
+For a detailed discussion of the couplings, the Lagrangian, and all relevant thermodynamic quantities, see Refs.~\cite{Alford:2022bpp,Alford:2023rgp}.
+We follow the same procedure for attaching a crustal EOS described in Sec.~\ref{sec:nuclear}.

-The binding energy per nucleon for pure neutron matter and isospin-symmetric nuclear matter of the nucleonic EOS is shown in Fig.~\ref{fig:EAnuc}.
-The properties of isospin-symmetric nuclear matter at saturation density, e.g. the symmetry energy $J$ and its slope $L$ at saturation density are within experimental constraints, see e.g.~Ref.~\cite{Drischler:2020hwi}.

-Because the pressure from QMC-Soft does not rise rapidly as density increases, this nuclear EOS can not support a two solar mass neutron star, as shown in Fig.~\ref{fig:nuclear_MR}.
+The binding energy per nucleon for pure neutron matter and isospin-symmetric nuclear matter of QMC-Soft is shown in Fig.~\ref{fig:chipt_sample}.
+The properties of isospin-symmetric nuclear matter at saturation density, e.g., the symmetry energy $J$ and its slope $L$ at saturation density are within experimental constraints, e.g.,~Ref.~\cite{Drischler:2020hwi}.
+Because the pressure from QMC-Soft does not rise rapidly as density increases, this nuclear EOS can not support a two-solar-mass neutron star, as shown in Fig.~\ref{fig:chipt_sample_MR}.